 What I’m up to is at the more experimental end of fiction writing, but like my film work is still very caught up with narrative.
 To help give some inkling as to what this might mean, my influences include: Eugene Ionesco, N.F.
 Simpson, Donald Barthelme, Lydia Davis, Padgett Powell, Jerome Charyn, B.S.
 Johnson, George Saunders, Barry Hannah, Raymond Queneau – book wise – but then there’s the moving image ones too: Raul Ruiz, J.L.
 Godard, Vera Chytilova, Mike Smith, Alex Bag, the Marx Bothers etc.

-More about this, and with some further examples, here.
+More about this, and with some further examples, here and there.